iree-org/iree-llvm-sandbox/README.md

 TODOs:

 1. hook up a lit test target.
 2. re-add npcomp instructions once it is upgraded to use the same build setup.

 ## Running tests

 The following commands either run the lit tests only or all tests:

 ```
 # Run lit tests
 lit -v test
 # Run python and lit tests
 python ./run_tests.py
 ```

 The lit configuration file `test/lit.cfg.py` contains a list of excluded tests.

-# Benchmark commands.
+# Benchmark commands

 Adaptation of recommended benchmark instructions found [here](https://llvm.org/docs/Benchmarking.html).
 Run the following as root.